sudo-atharva/python-raspberypi-vending-machine/README.md

 - RPi.GPIO - For GPIO control
 - pyserial - For barcode scanner and printer communication
 - tkinter - For GUI implementation
+- Pillow - For image display of QR on the touchscreen
 - json - For data storage (included in Python standard library)

 ## Installation